ajaymedidhi/ContactManagementApp/README.md

 - **Session Management:** Secure session management for authenticated users.

 ## Project URL
-You can access the project at: [EventManager URL](https://66adf47e43ec4d4f7df6f5b1--flourishing-mandazi-57b93f.netlify.app/)
+You can access the project at: [Contact Management App URL](https://contactmanagement7.vercel.app/)

-## Sample Credentials
-Use the following credentials to log in to the application:

-- **Email:** ajay@gmail.com
-- **Password:** password123

 ## Project Setup

 ### Prerequisites
-- Node.js (v14 or later)
+- Django
-- Mongodb
+- sqlite

 ### 1. Initialize a Node.js Project
 Create a new folder for your project and initialize it with `npm init` to create a `package.json` file.